mszarvas/mszarvas.github.io/index.md

 This link generated the website template: https://github.com/fastai/fast_template/generate

+Which likely did only a clone of this repo: https://github.com/fastai/fast_template

+fastai's more serious blog platform, which permits blogging via `ipynb`, is here: https://fastpages.fast.ai/ and here: https://github.com/fastai/fastpages

 This file: `index.md`

 Can edit in-place via the pencil icon near the top right.